START BUILDING SOMETHING.

 The heavy equipment industry offers tons of opportunities for people with the right skills and education to meet growing demand.
 Western States Cat offers two specialized programs that provide the education and hands-on training you need to become a Caterpillar trained technician.
 The sooner you get started the sooner you can get to work – on the job, on your career, on your life.

 TWO PROGRAMS DESIGNED AROUND YOUR EXPERIENCE:

-Western States Tech Academy – coming Fall of 2021.
-This entry-level, skills-intensive program is ideal for recent high school graduates or individuals with no prior industry experience from military service or on-the-job training.
+Western States Tech Academy – This entry-level, skills-intensive program is ideal for recent high school graduates or individuals with no prior industry experience from military service or on-the-job training.
 The program is fully immersive, and will equip successful students with the qualifications they need to step into an apprentice technician role after less than a year of study.
 Uniforms are included, and students may qualify for a tool program as well.
-Contact Jake Connley, Technician Recruiting & Program Manager, for more information.
-(208) 947-4594 or [email protected].
+For more information email us [email protected]

 ADD SOME HORSEPOWER TO YOUR EARNING POWER